 The Z6II also features Timecode, focus peaking and zebra display, plus the focusing speed and tracking sensitivity can be adjusted to suit the subject or the desired look of the movie.

 As I mentioned earlier, the big news on the video-front is that the Z6II has eye detection focusing for humans and animals.
-That’s going to make producing good-quality video a lot easier for many people.
+That should make producing good-quality video easier for many people.

 While the Z6 and Z7 were widely well-received, Nikon was criticised for only giving them one XQD card slot with CFexpress compatibility being added via a firmware upgrade.
 Some photographers were upset that they couldn’t use their existing SD-type cards while others wanted the back-up of a second card slot.